Ingrian language: Grammar

 Like other Uralic languages, Ingrian is a highly agglutinative language.
 Ingrian inflection is exclusively performed using inflectional suffixes, with prefixes being only used in derivation.

 Ingrian nouns and adjectives are inflected for number (singular and plural) and case.
 Ingrian nominals distinguish between twelve cases, with a thirteenth (the comitative) only being present in nouns.
 Like Finnish, Ingrian has two cases used for the direct object: the nominative-genitive (used in telic constructions) and the partitive (used in atelic constructions).
+Ingrian adjectives often have a separate comparative form, but lack a morphologically distinct superlative.

 Ingrian distinguishes between three persons.
 There is no distinction in gender, but there is an animacy distinction in interrogative pronouns.

-Verbs

-Infinitives

-The Ingrian verbs have two infinitives, both of which can be inflected (much like the nouns) depending on the situation of usage.

-The first infinitive comes in the partitiva or inessiva.

-The partitiva of the first infinitive is used after the verbs kyssyyä (to ask), pyytää (to ask), alkaa (to start), tahtoa (to want), suvata (to love), vässyyä (to tire) and pittää (to have to):